William H. Macy: Career

+1968–1995: Rise to prominence

-After graduating from Goddard, Macy originated roles in a number of plays by collaborator David Mamet, such as American Buffalo and The Water Engine.
-While in Chicago in his twenties, he did a TV commercial.
+In the fall of 1968, Macy appeared in an Off-Broadway production of Holocaust drama The Cannibals by George Tabori at the American Place Theatre in New York City.
+After graduating from Goddard, Macy moved to Chicago.
+He originated roles in a number of plays by collaborator David Mamet, such as American Buffalo and The Water Engine.
+In 1972, Macy, Mamet, Patricia Cox and fellow Goddard graduate Steven Schachter founded the St. Nicholas Theater Company.
+In between, he worked as a bartender in Lincoln Park, Chicago and as a carpenter.
+In 1975, Macy appeared in a local commercial for the Chicagoland Job Mart.
 He was required to join AFTRA in order to do the commercial, and received his SAG card within a year, which for an elated Macy represented an important moment in his career.

 Macy spent time in Los Angeles before moving to New York City in 1980, where he had roles in over fifty Off Broadway and Broadway plays.
 One of his earliest on-screen roles was as a theater critic congratulating Christopher Reeve in 1980's Somewhere In Time, under the name W.H.
 Macy, so as not to be confused with the actor Bill Macy.
 Another memorable early performance was as a turtle named Socrates in the direct-to-video film The Boy Who Loved Trolls (1984).